 Press the “Match Source” button under “Basic Video Settings”

 And that’s it!
 If anything still doesn’t work with the TriCaster, double-check that everything matches here.
-If everything still matches, then open QuickTime, and press File → Export → 1080p… (or “720p…” if your video is less).
+If everything still matches, open the file QuickTime and press File → Export → 1080p… (or “720p…” if your video is lower quality).